rsnpj/notes-site/notes/Year_1/Maths_for_Computer_Science/Discrete_Maths_and_Linear_Algebra/Binomial_Coefficients.md

 \binom{n+1}{k}=\binom{n}{k-1}+\binom{n}{k}
 $$

-Show that both sides of the identity count the same things in a different
+Show that both sides of the identity count the same things differently:
-way:

--   The left hand side counts all the possible subsets of k elements from a set of n+1 elements
+-   The left-hand side counts all the possible subsets of k elements from a set of n+1 elements

 -   Fix one element x.
 The right hand side counts: